Frequently asked Questions

 - Groenkloof George, R450- R530 per month per house

 The levies above pays for communial expenses like perimeteter security, access control, insurance, municipal costs of communial areas, maintenance, administration costs, salaries, etc. It also include mowing of lawns of residents, this does not only take the hassle away from residents, but the disturbance of wheateaters are reduced to fixed times and security is improved.
 Groenkloof understands and promotes strong Home Owners Association Balance Sheets to enable proper maintenace and to avoid special levies for what ever reason.
 In the history of Groenkloof no special levy have been levied and we aim to nether go there.

 Q - Care Unit monthly levies

 All Groenkloof residents contribute on a monthly basis to the Care Unit.
-The levy or contribution are as follwos on 1 November 2016.
+The levy or contribution are as follwos on 1 October 2019 – valid until September 2020:

-- Groenlkoof Great Brak Rivier, R200 per month.
+- Groenlkoof Great Brak Rivier, R250 per month.